humdrum-tools/humdrum-data/README.md

 [.lists/LIST.tsv](https://github.com/humdrum-tools/humdrum-data/blob/main/.lists/LIST.tsv).
 The
 [.lists](https://github.com/humdrum-tools/humdrum-data/blob/main/.lists)
-directory also contains other lists of repository subsets that can be downloaded individually if you do not want to download all files:
+directory also contains other lists of data subsets that can be downloaded individually if you do want specific datasets only, or alternate arrangements of the complete dataset.

 | Make target | Description |
 | ----------- | ----------- |